• Home

 Micrometeorites enter the atmosphere at 25,000 to 150,000 mph or more and usually heat up due to Friction and Ram Pressure (compression) and become spheroidal (not usually spheres but close).

-The textures seen are formed from the heating they receive from passing through the atmosphere.
+The textures seen are formed from the heating they receive from passing through the atmosphere and dependant on their initial composition.

 Depending on how micrometeorites ‘hit’ the atmosphere, they can produce heat from about 400-2800 degrees C (~750-5000 degrees F).